-You should also inform your attorney if the police were called on the scene, whether a police report was filed, and if traffic violations were issued to any of the involved parties.
-The attorney will also want to know if an ambulance or other emergency response teams came to the scene, whether photographs were taken, and if television or other news crews were on the scene.
+You should inform your attorney if the police were called to the scene, whether a police report was filed, and if traffic violations were issued to any of the involved parties.
+The attorney will also want to know:

 The identity and contact information of witnesses is also helpful.
 This information helps determine whether it will be easy or difficult to establish that your version of events took place, or if another party is likely to prevail in advancing their story.

 There is evidence that will impact the amount likely to be recovered.
 This includes information about:

 - Any diagnoses